yashrajbharti/auto-generate-captions-video/README.md

 An educational platform hosts a library of lecture videos.
 By leveraging the browser’s built-in captioning option, viewers can enable captions in their preferred language without requiring the platform to provide them manually.

+### Use case 3

+**Real-life Situations Requiring Text Support**

+In environments like the metro, train, or library, where audio cannot be played out loud, auto-generated captions enable users to follow video content silently.
+This feature improves usability and accessibility, especially for people who rely on visual text cues in noise-sensitive or quiet environments.

 ## Potential Solution

 ### Solution Details